 The Middle East Professional Learning Initiative (MEPLI) is an initiative with Professional Education at the Harvard Graduate School of Education (HGSE).
-Professional Education serves nearly 14,000 educators in almost 120 countries annually with transformative professional learning experiences.
-MEPLI supports teacher educators and system level leaders in developing practices, programs, and structures to help improve student opportunities for learning and achieving productive sustainable lives.
+Professional Education serves nearly 18,000+ educators in 140 countries annually with transformative professional learning experiences.
+MEPLI supports teacher educators and system-level leaders in developing practices, programs, and structures to help improve student opportunities for learning and achieving productive sustainable lives.

-Recognizing the value of these opportunities and the enthusiasm of past participants from the Middle East, an alumnus of Harvard College and the Harvard Business School and his family made a generous gift to the School in 2016.
-This gift enabled Professional Education to collaborate with governmental and non-governmental entities alike to identify and support change-makers in the field of teacher education in the region.
+Recognizing the value of these opportunities and the enthusiasm of past participants from the Middle East, a Harvard alumnus and his family made a generous gift to the School in 2016.
+This support-enabled Professional Education to collaborate with governmental and non-governmental entities alike to identify and educate change-makers in the region and give them access to resources and networks that advance their work.
 Thus began the Middle East Professional Learning Initiative (MEPLI).

 - Develop professional learning experiences that enhance educators’ knowledge of pedagogies that enhance students’ 21st century skills.

 - Develop a cohort of teacher educators and their networks, with skills to facilitate and advance teaching 21st century skills.

 - Support the capacity building of system-level leaders in the teacher development field.

 - Support the development of original and translated Arabic language resources to support teacher learning

 Middle East Professional Learning Initiative Fellowship (MEPLI) | Learn More

 The MEPLI Fellowship aims to support educators committed to advancing teacher education systemically in the contexts in which they serve.
 Download a flyer to share with your colleagues.

 *The selection process involves submission of an online application and participation in an interview.
 English proficiency is required.